makeabilitylab/physcomp/sensors/photoresistors.md

 ### What value should we make our fixed resistor?

-I think, by now, we understand how to hook up a two-leg resistive sensor to a microcontroller (using a voltage divider!)—we covered this both in our [potentiometers lesson](../arduino/potentiometers.md) and our [force-sensitive resistor lesson](../arduino/force-sensitive-resistors.md).
+I think, by now, we understand how to hook up a two-leg resistive sensor to a microcontroller: using a voltage divider!
+We covered this both in our [potentiometers lesson](../arduino/potentiometers.md) and our [force-sensitive resistor lesson](../arduino/force-sensitive-resistors.md).

 However, one key question remains: how do we know what to use as the fixed resistor in the voltage divider?

-Ideally, we would want to: (1) vary $$V_{out}$$ across our entire ADC range (0-5V)—otherwise, we're artificially limiting our precision—and (2) focus our sensing range on expected light levels of interest (do we care more about bright lights or darker environments, for example).
+Ideally, we would want to: (1) vary $$V_{out}$$ across our entire ADC range (0-5V)—otherwise, we're artificially limiting our precision—and (2) focus our sensing range on the expected light levels of interest (for example, do we care more about bright lights or darker environments?).

 To help answer this, we can graph $$V_{out}$$ as a function of various fixed resistors and a range of photoresistor resistances.
 We've also marked approximate resistances of the photoresistor based on ambient light levels.
 Note that these graphs don't incorporate how the photoresistor's resistance changes in response to light: they simply graph the voltage divider output for $$R_1$$ and varying $$R_2$$.
 Both graphs show the same data, just the inverse depending on whether the fixed resistor is $$R_1$$ or $$R_2$$.